microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing the IoT end-to-end.md

 ### Task 2: Update and install Azure IoT SDK prerequisites

-1. In the Hyper-V Ubuntu guest, open a `terminal` session (select the bottom right icon, then scroll down to the terminal application or search for terminal).
+1. In the Hyper-V Ubuntu guest, open a `terminal` session.
+You should see a link in the right-hand favorites bar (you can also select the bottom right icon, then scroll down to the terminal application or search for terminal).

 2. Run the following commands, this could take up to 10 minutes to complete.